 Demo sessions help create transparency across departments and give everyone a clear idea of what’s happening in the company.
 Developers may not know about the growth hacking tool that the marketing team is building.

 Meanwhile, the creative team may be lost about what problems the developers are trying to solve.
 This is where demo sessions help.

-Having clarity in everyone’s work also allows employees to show interest in working on a project done by another department and volunteer to contribute to the project.
-This freedom makes employees more motivated to make more of an impact within the organization rather than just sticking to what they usually do.
+Having clarity in everyone’s work also allows employees to show interest in working on a project done by another department.
+And volunteer to contribute to the project.
+This freedom makes employees more motivated to make more of an impact within the organization.
+It’s way better than restricting them to daily chores.

 5. Have a fun ice-breaker session

 Your all-hands meetings don’t have to be all work.
 Instead, start the meeting with a fun activity.
 This can either be an ice-breaker session like an interactive game or having everyone share a fun activity they did.
 You can even have your employees play a fun board game to lighten the mood.